-Class 1-has deep soil, not more than 5% slope, and is well suited to the production of row crops such as potatoes sugar beets, and truck crops, as well as hay and pasture.
+Class 1-has deep soil, not more than 5% slope, and is well suited to the production of row crops such as potatoes, sugar beets, and truck crops, as well as hay and pasture.

-Class 2--lands occur mainly in the 2S (S for soil) and 2T (T for topography) subclasses.
-About 60 per cent of this land class is 2S representing soils which are slightly more sandy than Class 1 lands.
-There also are a few small areas of 2S soil which are slightly shallower than Class 1 lands.
-The 2T lands have practically the same depth and quality of soil as Class 1, but have steeper or rougher topography.
-Generally, the 2T in this area is rougher but not steeper than the Class 1 lands.
-Small areas are classed as 2R which indicates some loose rock in the plow zone.
+Class 2--occurs mainly in the 2S (S for soil) subclass which has soil that is slightly more shallow than Class 1 or more sandy in texture.
+A small amount of land in this area is classified as 2T (T for topography) which has practically the same depth and quality of soil as Class 1, but may have up to 10% slope, or may be more rough in contour.
+Lands with slight amounts of loose rock in the plow zone are designated as 2R.
 Land in Class 2ST has deficiencies of both soil and topography.
-Class 2 land is well adapted to diversified farming, but should not be farmed as intensively as Class 1.
+Class 2 land is well adapted to diversified farming but should not be farmed as intensively as Class 1.